jtnydv/proton/script/README.md

     INFO: So, we are going to write our first ProtonScript program.

-## Writing program
+## ProtonScript IDE

-    INFO: There is the ProtonScript GUI console for the comfortable writing a code with colors.
+    INFO: There is the ProtonScript IDE for the comfortable writing, checking and encoding ProtonScript program.

 > pscript -g

-**1.** Write ProtonScript code in the ProtonScript GUI console using this option.
+**1.** Write ProtonScript program in the ProtonScript IDE using this option.

 ```ruby
 #include <psio>